PranshuBarar/BookNow/README.md

 # BOOKNOW - An online movie ticketing application
-This is a Spring Boot application for performing all the CRUD operations related to ticketing of a movie show in a theater.
+This is a Spring Boot application with around 19 APIs for performing all the CRUD operations related to ticketing of a movie show in a theater.
 # Design of the Application
 ![image](https://user-images.githubusercontent.com/117909106/225555163-de58c469-7f1f-4473-b68a-a00ae4051e63.png)
 ![image](https://user-images.githubusercontent.com/117909106/225555601-eb9e1b22-aee2-4743-9acf-2745f8227699.png)